RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 * [Planner](https://github.com/microsoft/teams-ai/blob/main/getting-started/CONCEPTS/PLANNER.md): The planner receives the user's ask and returns a plan on how to accomplish the request.
 The user's ask is in the form of a prompt or prompt template.
 It does this by using AI to mix and match atomic functions (called actions) registered to the AI system so that it can recombine them into a series of steps that complete a goal.
 * [Actions](https://github.com/microsoft/teams-ai/blob/main/getting-started/CONCEPTS/ACTIONS.md): An action is an atomic function that is registered to the AI System.
 It is a fundamental building block of a plan.

-### Post Processing and Respond to User
+### AfterTurn Handler and Respond to User
-If there is activity handler matched and executed, it goes into after-turn-handler, which enables developers to customize the post-processing.
+After the activity handler or AI system is executed, Teams AI library executes an `afterTurn` handler.
+This allows you to do something after the turn.
+If it returns true, the SDK saves turn state to storage.

-After post-processing, Teams AI library saves the state and bot can send the response to user.
+After that, Teams AI library saves the state and bot can send the response to user.

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>